 This guide will take you step by step through how to open and dismantle the Braun Oral-B Triumph Professional Care v2 electric toothbrush and repair it by replacing the internal rechargeable battery.

 There are two versions of the Braun Oral-B Triumph toothbrushes, the v1 and the v2.
-The v1 Triumph models have an LCD screen built in to the handle showing battery state and other information as seen in the photo below on the left.
-The v2 Triumphs have no screen built in but instead have coloured LEDs as shown in the photo below on the right.
-Click the photo to enlarge it:
+The v1 Triumph models have an LCD screen built in to the handle showing battery state and other information as seen on the left in the photo below.
+The v2 Triumph models have no screen built in but instead have coloured lights as shown on the right in the photo below.
+Click on the photo to enlarge it:

 You can also check the Type number marked on the bottom of the handle:

 - Type numbers 3731, 3738 and 3745 are v1 models